tolicodes/tolidates/README.md

 - 🧠 Diving deep into consciousness, psychedelics, and AI discussions.
 - 😡 I hold a grudge for max 1mo.
 Except for February
 - 🖥️ Proudly neurodivergent, pushing boundaries in frontend and prompt engineering at Dropbox.
-- Turn-ons:
 - 🎨 Creativity
 - 😜 not taking life too seriously.

 ## Links
 - 📃 [sex.toli.love](https://sex.toli.love) - 100+ things that turn me on